yomansg/myDepository/README.md

 Some more dummy text, 25mins until lunch!

-## Here is a list of things we will do later today:
+### Here is a list of things we will do later today:
 * more git
 * cloud with Gilbert
 * docker - if time permits
+* handout reading assignments homework